admin-shell-io/submodel-templates/README.md

 Please use the issue tracker [submit a new issue](https://github.com/admin-shell-io/submodel-templates/issues/new) of this repository to provide feedback.

 ## Submodel templates in development

-The submodel development is currently being carried out within IDTA teams.
-If you have any inquiries regarding the submodel's development, you may direct your questions to the IDTA office [info@idtwin.org].
+The submodel currently under development is being managed by the IDTA.
+For any inquiries about the submodel's progress, please contact the IDTA office at [info@idtwin.org].

 # Table of IDTA Submodel templates